Beginner’s Guide to Buying Health Insurance

 - Coinsurance: After you have paid your deductible in full, you are still responsible for a portion of your medical bills.
 Coinsurance is paid by two people – you and your insurance company.
 Typically your insurance company will pay 80% of the costs and you are left to pay 20% of your medical bills.
 If you have a chronic condition and require ongoing treatment, consider a more expensive health plan with a low deductible.
 It will get you to the lower-cost coinsurance portion of your coverage faster than a high deductible health plan.

 - Copayment: Some services your health insurance company might cover, but they could still require you to pay a flat fee copayment to help decrease their overall cost.

 If sticker shock has you believing you can’t afford health insurance, there is an alternative solution.
 Short term health insurance, also known as temporary insurance, can provide you up to 12 months of insurance coverage at a low cost while you figure out your health care game plan.
 Short term plans are subject to a tax penalty for not carrying Obamacare coverage, but many times the cost of the insurance and penalty is still far lower than having to buy major medical coverage.

 In 2017 the penalty for not having health insurance is 2.5% of overall income or a flat fee of more than $695, once adjusted for inflation in the new year.
 You can calculate your penalty at healthinsurance.org.

 Run quote for short term medical insurance

 Find out how reasonable short term health insurance can be by running a free quote.
-Many times you can save up to 50% less than purchasing an Obamacare plan.
+Many times you can save up to 50% or more than an Obamacare plan.
+Coverage includes

 Coverage gap between plans